 tumors can damage hearing, balance, and facial nerves.
 Another treatment choice is

-radiosurgery, often called the gamma knife.
-This uses focused radiation to reduce
+radiosurgery, such as Gamma Knife®.
+This uses focused radiation to reduce the size

 What are possible complications of acoustic neuroma?

 If the tumor gets big enough, it can press against the brain stem.
 This can affect

 Key points about acoustic neuroma

 Acoustic neuroma is a tumor.
 It's not cancer.
 It affects hearing and balance when

 the tumor presses on the nerves in the inner ear.

 It's a rare tumor that affects middle-aged people.

 It can be caused by radiation exposure to the head and neck.
 Some types are inherited.